 Third, you’ll need a 4k Display.

-You’ll be getting 157.35 PPI (Pixels per inch) which means you’ll be getting in-between “retina” and “standard.
+A 28 4k monitor is 157.35 PPI (Pixels per inch) which means in-between “retina” and “standard.
 Previously a higher end 27 inch display normally would carry a 2560 x 1440 resolution, for a grand total of 104.9 PPI.
 The iMac 5k has an incredible 218 PPI, nearly the same as the Retina MacBook Pros.

 Upgrade #11: 2009 firmware flash to enable Westmere Xeon CPUs and faster ram